 Marine and Environmental Affairs

-- University of Washington Seattle, prof. Nives Dolšak.
+- prof. Nives Dolšak, University of Washington Seattle, USA

 Research projects: Prof. Nives Dolšak studies environmental policy at the international, national, and sub-national level in the U.S. and in EU.
 Her current research projects examine (1) the role of civil society and media in environmental policy adoption; (2) private sector's activities in climate change mitigation and adaptation; and (3) the role of social media in corporate environmentalism.

-- University of California, San Francisco, prof. Matija Peterlin.
+- prof. Andrej Šali, University of California, San Francisco, USA

 Medicine and Dentistry

-Research projects: Clinical rotations can be arranged in undergraduate general dental clinics, Graduate Clinics in Advanced Education in General Dentistry, Periodontics, Endodontics, Orthodontics, Pediatric Dentistry and Oral Maxillofacial Surgery.
-Research projects: Dynamic and Static Navigation in Oral Implantology, Retrospective analysis of clinical procedures: Analysis of different techniques for horizontal ridge augmentation prior to implant placement.
-Clinical in collaboration with MCV Medical Center: The association of Periodontal disease on gut microbiota in Cirrhosis patients.
+Research projects: Clinical rotations can be arranged in undergraduate general dental clinics, graduate clinics in Advanced Education in General Dentistry, Periodontics, Endodontics, Orthodontics, Pediatric Dentistry and Oral Maxillofacial Surgery.
+Research activity in fields of: Dynamic and Static Navigation in Oral Implantology, Analysis of different bone grafting techniques for ridge augmentation for implant site development, Evaluation of soft tissues on intraoral scans.

-- University of California Davis, prof. Maruša Bradač
+- prof. Maruša Bradač, University of California Davis, USA

 Research projects: The cosmic Dark Ages (time when the Universe was filled with neutral hydrogen that acts like fog and makes the Universe opaque to visible light) are thought to have ended around 500 million years after the Big Bang when early light sources produced enough energetic photons to ionize the neutral hydrogen.
 This era is referred to as reionization and is also an era of the formation of the first galaxies.
 But when exactly did reionization occur and how long did it last?
 What were the sources responsible for ionizing the neutral gas?
 Was it the first galaxies?
 Now for the first time we can peer far enough into space (and therefore backwards enough in time) to answer these questions.
 In this project, researchers will use galaxy clusters as cosmic telescopes that, similar to ordinary glass lenses, magnify objects behind them.
 We will look for magnified galaxies that formed in the early history of the Universe.
 The researchers will have access to the data from the best telescopes, Spitzer, Hubble Space Telescope HST, and the new James Webb Space Telescope JWST in the future, that play complimentary roles in this effort.